 About Polycystic Ovarian Syndrome and Fertility

-World Congress on Polycystic Ovarian Syndrome and Fertility which is scheduled during October 07-08, 2021.
+World Congress on Polycystic Ovarian Syndrome and Fertility which is scheduled during February 25-26, 2022.
 This conference runs with the theme “Diagnosis and Fighting with PCOS: Holding on to better women health”.
-We warmly invite all the speakers and delegates from around the world to attend PCOS 2021 which comprises keynote introductions, Oral talks, Poster presentation, and Exhibitions.
+We warmly invite all the speakers and delegates from around the world to attend PCOS 2021 which comprises keynote introductions, Oral talks, Poster presentations, and Exhibitions.
 This Event would lay an excellent opportunity to share the latest research, innovation, and discoveries in the field of Diet and PCOS, Fertility Management and Treatment, PCOS and Pregnancy, Drug Treatment, and Medication for Polycystic Ovary Syndrome, Current Trends in The Treatment of PCOS.

 Track 1: PCOS-Women Health

 Polycystic Ovarian Syndrome is triggered by hormonal secretion imbalance, one in every 10 women are generally affected.
 PCOS is considered one of the common reasons for infertility and is treatable.
 PCOS leads to hormonal imbalance in women’s bodies and affects the total health and appearance.
 Some common symptoms of PCOS include irregular menstrual cycle, acne, thinning of hair, darkening of skin, excess weight gain.
 Women throughout this condition square measure at higher risk of cardiovascular diseases, high blood pleasure, and female internal reproductive organ cancer known as (Endometrial Cancer).
 Utmost women with PCOS have several cysts on their ovaries.
 PCOS most usually remains undiagnosed.
 About 70% of women affected with PCOS remains undiagnosed, there is no cure for PCOS, but medications are being used to manage the symptoms of PCOS.